abechoi/My_Python/README.md

 # PYTHON CHEATSHEET
-> *"When you arise in the morning, think of what a precious privilege it is to be alive -
-> to breath, to think, to enjoy, to love."\
+> *"When you arise in the morning, think of what a precious privilege it is to be alive to breath, to think, to enjoy, to love."*
-> - Marcus Aurelius*
+> *- Marcus Aurelius*

 ## 1. LISTS []